markovmodel/msmrd/README.md

 This project was born with the desire to couple Markov state models (MSM) derived from Molecular dynamics simulations with particle-based reaction diffusion (RD) simulations.
 The main goal is to obtain the best of both worlds by efficiently producing simulations at large time- and lengthscales, while still conserving molecular resolution.

 The package in this repository is a proof of concept of MSM/RD.
-It implements the methodology presented in [the MSM/RD paper](https://doi.org/10.1063/1.5020294), and it was used to produce most of the figures and results therein.
+It implements the methodology presented in [this paper](https://doi.org/10.1063/1.5020294), and it was used to produce most of the figures and results.
 A more general framework and implementation is currently under development.

 ## Installation
 ```